rakshit-u/ai-for-climate/README.md

 To overcome these limitations, future work could focus on expanding the dataset, using data augmentation techniques, or integrating additional data sources.

----

-This README provides an overview of the project, highlighting key objectives, methods, results, and future recommendations.
-Contributions and feedback are welcome to further improve the model and its applications.